Could what happened at Capital One happen at your organization?

 Don’t underestimate the value and complexity of IAM policies, though – especially in AWS.
 IAM policies are one of the most complicated things out there because you have to have an operational and security perspective.
 IAM policies give your organization the power over which actions can be performed by or on any given resource in your AWS environment.
 How does your organization ensure that IAM policies protect your AWS environment?

-How to Strengthen AWS Environments
+How to Strengthen AWS Environments With Proper IAM

 As more data migrates to AWS, organizations must have processes in place to validate their cloud security efforts.
 Whether that’s through consulting with an AWS Cloud Practitioner or CCSK, something like a SOC 2 audit, or advanced penetration testing, you need a third party’s perspective and expertise to gain assurance.